• Skip to primary navigation

 Email

-A Blueberry Mojito on a blue polka dot cocktail napkin.
+A Blueberry Mojito served on a blue polka dot cocktail napkin.

 I have been obsessed with Mojitos lately.
 They’re kind of irresistible, right?

-While I’ve been a fan for years, I took a mixology class at Casa Bacardí when I was in Puerto Rico a few months ago, and we learned how to make a few classic rum cocktails, including a Cuba Libre, the world’s best Daiquiri (recipe coming soon), and a classic Mojito.
+While I've been a fan for years, I took a mixology class at Casa Bacardí when I was in Puerto Rico a few months ago, and we learned how to make a few classic rum cocktails, including a Cuba Libre, the world’s best Daiquiri, and a classic Mojito.

 Since then, I’ve had so much fun experimenting with other Mojito flavors, like this strawberry version which is super fresh and fruity.

-Closeup of finished drink garnished with lime and mint.
+Closeup of the finished drink garnished with lime and mint.

 Ingredients

-The ingredients for this Mojito recipe are simple.
-Here’s what you’ll need:
+The ingredients for this fruity cocktail recipe are surprisingly pretty simple.
+Here's what you'll need:

 • Fresh Lime